Issuer Configuration

 When using the SIROS ID hosted service, issuers use subdomain-based multi-tenancy:

-Each tenant has isolated configuration, and each issuer instance has its own credential types and signing keys.
+Each tenant has isolated configuration and its own credential types and signing keys.

 Deployment Options